-EST (MPO, FDOT, FGDL, Agencies) FDOT SHPO Agencies address ETAT agency comments Summary of public involvement activities, comments, and identification of any community desired project features Identification of technical studies, permits, and project recommendations.
-Adopt planning products, as appropriate, for use in the NEPA process Specifically identify differences in potential jurisdictional resource impacts among alternatives.
-Identify specific activities that FDOT or other ETAT member(s) could complete after the Programming Screen or during PD&amp;E to answer questions, address concerns or fill in data gaps (e.g., seasonal studies, site inspections and advancing technical studies).
-Indicate a DOE for each topic and alternative being reviewed.
+EST (MPO, FDOT, FGDL, Agencies) FDOT NMFS Agencies) recommendations for potential direct, indirect, and cumulative effects Dispute resolution issues, if any SDOE and FDOT ETDM Coordinator comments, including actions to address ETAT agency comments Summary of public involvement activities, comments, and identification of any community desired project features Identification of technical studies, permits, and project recommendations.
+Adopt planning products, as appropriate, for use in the NEPA process FDOT determine evaluation requirements.
+Identify potential resource avoidance and minimization recommendations, issues which may arise during permitting, and mitigation needs based on statutes and regulations.
+Specifically identify differences in potential jurisdictional resource impacts among alternatives.
+Identify specific activities that FDOT or other ETAT member(s) could complete after the Programming Screen or during PD&E to answer questions, address concerns or fill in data gaps (e.g., seasonal studies, site inspections and advancing technical studies).
+Indicate a DOE for each issue and alternative being reviewed.
 A DOE reflects the magnitude of potential projects effects (direct and indirect effects) caused by a particular alternative to a resource.
 Review and respond to a proposed MM, when applicable.
-Identify potential issues regarding compliance with state and federal preservation laws mandating consideration of a project's impact on historic and archaeological properties and available mitigation opportunities.
+Review ACERs, when available.
+Identify potential issues regarding compliance with the ESA, EFH, and available mitigation opportunities.
 Identify required technical studies.
-Indicate the need for future coordination (e.g., consultation, permits, and technical studies).
-Request Cooperating or Participating Agency status (see Section 4.4), if SHPO deems appropriate, for consideration by the Lead Federal Agency.
+Indicate the need for future coordination (e.g., ESA and/or EFH consultation, permits, and technical studies).
+Request Cooperating or Participating Agency status (see Section 4.4), if NMFS deems appropriate, for consideration by the Lead Federal Agency.
 Respond to Cooperating or Participating Agency requests from the Lead Federal Agency.
 Submit comments via the EST within 45 calendar days of notification.
 Participate in issue resolution, as needed, to assist the ETDM Coordinator in identifying solutions to project concerns.
-Review the Programming Screen Summary Report and provide agency comments, if applicable, within 30 calendar days of notification.
+Review the Programming Screen Summary Report and provide agency

+EST (MPO, FDOT, FGDL, Agencies) FDOT NMFS comments, if applicable, within 30 calendar days of notification.